Islamic Association of Palestine: Affiliation with Hamas and the Muslim Brotherhood

 In a May 1991, a memo by an alleged Muslim Brotherhood member argued that IAP and numerous other organizations should unite around the goal of turning America into a Muslim country and promoting the Western civilization.
 According to The Bridge Initiative at Georgetown University, the memo's "language is wishful, and does not reflect the Muslim Brotherhood's agenda as outlined in documents obtained by the FBI."

 IAP founders included Mousa Abu Marzook, funder and 1989 member of IAP Board of Directors.
 Abu Marzook served as the chairman of the advisory committee and allegedly donated startup funds to IAP, while providing seed money to the Holy Land Foundation "and operational funds for Mohammed Salah [a self-confessed Hamas member and military commander based in Chicago] to deliver to Hamas operatives in the West Bank."
 Allegedly, seven checks, for a total amount of $125,000, were deposited into IAP bank account between 1990 and 1991.

-FBI transcript of the Palestine Committee summit meeting that took place on 2–3 October 1993.
-The Palestine Committee is the Muslim Brotherhood created Hamas support network in America.
-It has come to be known as the 1993 Philadelphia Meeting.
+FBI transcript of the Palestine Committee meeting that took place on October 2–3, 1993, attended by members of the Islamic Association of Palestine.

 Among IAP officers and founding members were several Hamas senior leaders who participated in a 1993 Philadelphia meeting attended by Hamas officers.
 Former Islamic Association of Palestine staffers and members were founding members of the Council on American-Islamic Relations (CAIR).
 This is the case of Nihad Awad, CAIR's executive director who was affiliated to the Islamic Association of Palestine, and who was also a "self-identified supporter of the Hamas movement."
 In a March 1994 speech at Barry University, future CAIR Executive Director Awad said in response to an audience question about the various humanitarian efforts in the Palestinian Occupied Territories, "I am in support of the Hamas movement more than the PLO... there are some [Hamas] radicals, we are not interested in those people."
 The statement was made before Hamas carried out its first suicide bombing and was designated a terrorist organization by the United States government.